cartesi/docs/cartesi-rollups/development/retrieve-outputs.md

 }
 ```

+### Query a single notice

-You can also fetch detailed information about a notice, including its proof information.
+You can retrieve detailed information about a notice, including its proof information:

 Here is the query which takes two variables: `noticeIndex` and `inputIndex`.